NIRSpec Fixed Slit Spectroscopy Template Parameters

 Green text indicates the name of the parameter used by Commanding.

 Items in brackets - <value> - are required values.

 Items in square brackets - [<value>] - are optional.

 The NIRSpec Fixed Slit Spectroscopy template is to be used for all observations using the fixed slit spectroscopy mode of NIRSpec, and this article describes allowed values for all parameters.
-Advice on how to choose values which optimize your science can be found in the NIRSpec Fixed Slit Spectroscopy APT Template.
+Advice on how to choose values which optimize your science can be found in the NIRSpec Fixed Slit Spectroscopy APT Template article.